Quantum Error Correction for Beginners: Loss protection

 This form of encoding protects against the loss of qubits by first encoding the system into a code structure that allows for the removal of qubits without destroying the computational state and then protecting against logical errors that are induced by loss events.
-In effect it maps errors that are un-correctable by standard QEC to error channels that are correctable, in this case qubit loss $\rightarrow$ qubit bit-flips.
-This is common with pathological error channels.
+In effect, it maps errors un-correctable by standard QEC to error channels that are correctable, in this case qubit loss $\rightarrow$ qubit bit-flip.
+Even though this code can be used to convert loss events into bit-flips, the size of the code will steadily decrease as qubits are lost.

+This general technique is common with pathological error channels.
 If a specific type of error violates the standard ``qubit" assumption of QEC, additional correction techniques are always required to map this type of error to a correctable form, consequently additional physical resources are usually needed.